 The church of St Gabriel Fenchurch can be dated to at least 1331, but it was destroyed in the Great Fire of London and never rebuilt.
-The parishioners moved to St Margaret Pattens, and the space left vacant as a graveyard.
+The parishioners moved to St Margaret Pattens, and the space was left vacant as a graveyard.

 It wasn’t until the post-war rebuilding of the City that the graveyard became more formally a park, when the owners of the buildings surrounding it paved over the area in 1960 and what was a road, Fenchurch Avenue, was closed to road traffic and became an alley.

 In 2008 the site was re-landscaped with new paving, seating and planting.
-The rectangle has been laid out as two circles, with the occasional grave stone and tomb remaining as a memory of it’s former occupation.
+The rectangle has been laid out as two circles, with the occasional grave stone and tomb remaining as a memory of its former occupation.

 A public sculpture ‘The Gilt of Cain’ was unveiled by Archbishop Desmond Tutu to commemorate the abolition of the transatlantic slave trade in 1807.
-The sculpture, by Michael Visocchi, consists of 17 sugar canes which rise from the ground surrounding a slave auctioneer’s pulpit.
+The sculpture, by Michael Visocchi, consists of 17 sugar canes that rise from the ground surrounding a slave auctioneer’s pulpit.